In part 4 we look at matching a diesel generator to your UPS system.

 On-line UPS designs are ideal for use with generators because they accept input power with relatively wide variations in voltage and frequency.

-An on-line UPS re-develops the waveform.
+How an on-line UPS unit works is by re-developing the waveform.
 The AC input from either the mains or a standby generator is first converted to DC by the rectifier.
 The DC current is used to charge the battery.

 During an outage, DC current from the batteries is reformed by an inverter back to a perfect sine wave AC for the critical load.
 Newer models also use power factor correction to provide an even wider input voltage range.